AdaCore/spark2014/docs/ug/gnatprove.rst

-.. _formal verification with gnatprove:
+.. _Formal Verification with GNATprove:

 ************************************
 Formal Verification with |GNATprove|